chrispaterson/IAB-TCF-2.0-Specs/tcstring.md

    </td>
    <td>One bit for each Special Feature:<br /><br /><code>1</code> Opted in<br /><code>0</code> Not opted in
    </td>
    <td>The TCF <a href="http://www.iabeurope.eu/tcfdocuments/documents/legal/tcfpolicyFINALv2.pdf">Policies</a> designates certain Features as “special” which means a CMP must afford the user a means to opt in to their use.
-These “Special Features” are published and numerically identified in the Global Vendor List separately from normal Features.
+These “Special Features” are published and numerically identified in the <a href="#the-global-vendor-list">Global Vendor List</a> separately from normal Features.
    </td>
   </tr>
   <tr>